-In fact the above illustrates that not extending the Millenium beyond VCC Clark, involve a cost to be burdened by the Expo line… just to be able to cope with the demand on its busiest segment.
+The above illustrates that not extending the Millenium beyond VCC Clark, impose a cost on the Expo line… just to be able to cope with the demand on its busiest segment.
 This cost can be eventually tremendous, has advanced number above $1 Billion to upgrade the Expo line capacity above 20,000pphpd.

-Lot of activity on the Broadway subway front those days:
+Lot of activities on the Broadway subway front those days:

 - A KPMG study financed by the City of Vancouver